New York City Spinal Cord Injury LawyerClick For Your Free Consulation

 If someone injured you, you should not be left with the financial burden of your medical expenses and other damages.
 Unfortunately, many SCI victims find themselves dealing with an uncaring insurance company and waiting years for resolution.

 An experienced New York City personal injury lawyer can be invaluable to your injury claim, getting the quickest and fairest resolution possible.

-The Law Offices of Jay S. Knispel, LLC is committed to fighting for you.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers is committed to fighting for you.
 Our law office was founded by Jay S. Knispel, a Top 100 Trial Lawyer who has recovered multi-million-dollar verdicts and settlements for his clients.
 He will put his extensive experience to work for you at the negotiation table and in the courtroom.

 Here is how our law office is prepared to help you with your SCI case:

 You do not have to face the insurance company alone.
 Call the Law Offices of Jay S. Knispel, LLC for a free consultation at our New York City, New York office.
 You pay no attorney’s fees unless we win your case.